ChewKeanHo/Template/Angular/README.md

 ## `CNAME` configuration file

-Specific to GitHub Pages, the engine generates the `assets/CNAME` config file based on the `services/app/metadata.ts` data file.
-This is used by GitHub Pages to implement custom domain configurations.
+Specific to GitHub Pages, the engine generates the `assets/CNAME` config file based on the `services/app/Metadata.ts` data file via Stage-1 execution.

+This file is used by GitHub Pages to implement custom domain configurations persistently.